 Mode of transport: Automated Skytrain on the roof of Terminal 2.

 Journey time: Five minutes

-Fast track for security: Yes, for First and Business Class passengers
+Fast track for security: For First and Business Class passengers.

 The Cathay Pacific flight from Hong Kong arrives at Frankfurt’s Terminal 2.
 My onward connection to Basel will be departing from Terminal 1’s A gates.
 The quickest was to the A gates from Terminal 2 is via the Skytrain located on the roof.

 The final stop of the Skytrain is for the Z and A gates of Terminal 1.
 But first I have to go through security.
 There is a dedicated line for First and Business Class passengers, which is considerably shorter than the Economy Class queue.

 From security you should theoretically be able to head two floors down to immigration to enter the Schengen area.
 But not this morning.
 The stairs have been cordoned off.
 Apparently the queues at immigration are too long.
 So instead, we’re advised to walk all the way to immigration near gate A 26, five minutes away.
 In theory there’s nothing wrong with that.
 After all, I’ve just spent nearly thirteen hours on a plane without any major physical activity.
 However, given that I’ll have to backtrack all the way once I reach the Schengen area on the lower level to reach the Senator lounge is, the whole thing does seem awfully dumb really.

 The Lufthansa Senator Lounge

 Location: On the Schengen level, in the atrium of the new A+ gates